risingwavelabs/risingwave-operator/docs/rfc/0004_component_groups_scale_view.md

   name: hello
 # ....
 status:
   scaleViews: # An array of scale view summaries.
-Maintained by the RisingWaveComponentScaleView controller.
+Maintained by the RisingWaveScaleView controller.
-  - name: hello-frontend-scale-view # Name of the RisingWaveComponentScaleView object.
+  - name: hello-frontend-scale-view # Name of the RisingWaveScaleView object.
     uid:                            # UID of the object.
     component: frontend             # Component.
     groupReplicas: # Group and their desired replicas.
 Once a group is owned by some scale view, then another scale view